SideScrollUI/SideScroll/Docs/Dev/GitHubPages.md

 ## Troubleshooting

 ### Assets not loading (404 errors)
-- Verify the `<base href="/SideScroll/" />` tag is in `index.html`
+- Check the dynamic base path logic in `index.html` is correctly detecting the hostname
-- Check that the repository name matches the base href path
+- Verify the repository name matches the base href path in the script
+- Open browser developer tools to see what base URL is being set

 ### Workflow fails with permissions error
 - Ensure GitHub Pages is enabled in repository settings